pluralsight/redux-react-connector/README.md

 ## Usage

-As usual, initializing Redux is required.  `./redux.js` might look like this:
+As usual, initializing Redux is required.
+Your `./store.js` might look like this:

 ```
-import { createRedux } from 'redux'
+import { createStore, combineReducers } from 'redux'
-import * as stores from './my-stores-index'
+import * as reducers from './my-reducer-index'

-const redux = createRedux(stores)

-export default redux
+export default createStore(combineReducers(reducers))
 ```

-Now you need to initialize your connector.  `./connect-to-stores.js` might look like this:
+Now you need to initialize your connector.
+Your `./connect.js` might look like this:

 ```
-import redux from './redux'
+import store from './store'
-import { createConnector } from 'redux-react-connector'
+import { default as createConnector, toStores } from 'redux-react-connector'

-export default createConnector(redux)
+export default createConnector(store)
 ```

-Now you're all ready to connect your stores' data to components
+Now you're all ready to connect your stores' data to components:

 ```
+import { toStores } from 'redux-react-connector'
-import connectToStores from './connect-to-stores'
+import connectToStores from './connect'

-@connectToStores('myStoreName')
+@connect(toStores('myReducer'))
+//or @connect(state => { myReducer: state.myReducer })
 class MyComponent extends React.Component {
   render() {
     return (
-      <div>{this.props.myStoreName.storeProperty}</div>
+      <div>{this.props.myReducer.reducerProperty}</div>
     )
   }
 }